Ledrunning/RaspberryPi_expansion_card/README.md

 In Design folder you can find circuit design and PCB design files; In order to open this files, you should use the Dip Trace 3.0 CAD or other CAD viewer;

+Test sourse codes located in Source folder;

+You should configure your Raspbian using tutorial and commands in Settings.txt;